KIDevs/ACC_Extensions_Builder/README.md

 Created 2017 [KIDev] (kicreativo.pro)

 # Credits #
-Thanks to David Deraedt (for the base http://davidderaedt.github.io/CC-Extension-Builder-for-Brackets/)
+Thanks to David Deraedt (for the base of extension http://davidderaedt.github.io/CC-Extension-Builder-for-Brackets/)

-Thanks to Caleb Ely (for view svg images https://github.com/le717/brackets-html-skeleton)
+Thanks to Caleb Ely (for the idea of viewing svg images https://github.com/le717/brackets-html-skeleton)